 Cases play an important role when building a PC.
 One can even argue that they are the most important factor in building one.
-A case is not only responsible for the aesthetics of your builds, but it also provides functionality and improves cooling performance.
+A case is not only responsible for the aesthetics of your White builds, but it also provides functionality and improves cooling performance.
 Black cases have been dominating the market ever since the launch of the first PCs.
 However, there has been a rise in white PC cases in the past couple of years.
 While White PC cases have been available for quite some time now, their rise in popularity in the past couple of years has been drastic.
-White cases look minimalistic, but they also compliment the rest of the build and the RGB.
+White cases look minimalistic, but they also complement the rest of the build and the RGB.
 Black cases are still more common, and more people still prefer black builds, but there is no denying that white cases look more attractive, standing out from the rest of the crowd.

 It becomes extremely hard to choose a White case, especially due to the vast amount of options available.
 The form factor, size, airflow, and clearance are just a few factors you need to consider when building a PC.
 That is why we have come up with a complete guide to help you pick the Best White PC case currently available.

 Best White PC Cases

 Here are the 6 Best White PC Case In 2023